 13. Seal Tortie Point Ragdoll Cat

 Ragdolls with the Seal-Tortie point coloring will have cream to fawn bodies, and the fur is lighter in the belly and chest area.
-Their seal brown points will be mottled with red or red and cream together.
-Their nose leather and pads will be seal brown that could be mottled in flesh or coral pink color.
+Their seal brown points are mottled with red or red and cream.
+Their nose leather and pads are seal-brown that can be mottled in a flesh or coral-pink color.

 14. Chocolate Tortie Point Ragdoll Cat

-Chocolate Tortie point Ragdolls have ivory bodies that can develop mottling as the cat gets older.
+Chocolate Tortie point Ragdolls have ivory bodies that can develop mottling as they age.
 Their points are a milk-chocolate shade overlaid with either red or red and cream.
-Their nose and paw pads can be cinnamon, flesh or coral pink color desirable but according to the specific pattern and might have some mottling.
+Their nose and paw pads can be cinnamon, flesh, or coral pink color desirable but according to the specific pattern and might have some mottling.